ZEALAND

 HELSINGØR

-Erik of Pomerania was the ruler of the Kalmar Union from 1397 until 1439.
-The Kalmar Union was an alliance of Denmark, Norway and Sweden between 1397 and 1523, uniting them under a common monarch while retaining their boundaries and following their own laws and policies.
-The main goal of the union was to counterbalance the dominance of the Hanseatic League, an influential medieval trade and defence association of merchant guilds and market towns in northern Europe.
-After his dethronement in 1439, Erik of Pomerania moved to the Swedish island of Gotland.
-Here, he became a pirate and is referred to as “the last Baltic Viking”.
+Erik of Pomerania ruled the Kalmar Union from 1397 until 1439.
+The union was an alliance between Denmark, Norway, and Sweden from 1397 and 1523, which united them under a common monarch while allowing them to retain their boundaries, laws and policies.
+Its primary aim was to counterbalance the power of the Hanseatic League, a powerful medieval trade and defense association of merchant guilds and market towns in northern Europe.
+After his dethronement in 1439, Erik of Pomerania moved to the Swedish island of Gotland, where he became a pirate and is known as “the last Baltic Viking”.

 In 1875, the taxation of ships was abolished, causing a temporary economic decline in the town’s prosperity.